RatelimitedME/RLPanel-v1/README.md

 A node-less port of Create Tim's Material Dashboard to be used as panel for RATELIMITED.

-Currently, has placeholders for everything and layout has some bugs when being viewed by some specific screen sizes.
+Currently, has placeholders for everything but the stats and layout has some bugs when being viewed by some specific screen sizes.
 The navbar is not coming out on mobile like it should.
 All of these issues are to be addressed in upcoming updates.